FRIEDparrot/intellegence_optimization_algorithm/exm2/README.md

 The following is two results compared in the exam sheet:

-1. non-adaptive mutation and no vaccine use:
+1. non-adaptive mutation and no vaccine use :
 ```python
 best_seq = tsp(cities,
         n_population=700,